GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 [org-protocol](https://orgmode.org/manual/Protocols.html) offers a nice possibility to capture URLs along with some selected text from many web-browsers into Emacs [org-mode](https://orgmode.org/).
-But most of the tools you can find out there allow a little control over the capture process - usually it is only possible to put plain text into some hardcoded org file.
-Below we develop an [UbiquityWE](https://gchristensen.github.io/ubiquitywe/) command which allows to capture org-formatted text under any [headline](https://orgmode.org/manual/Headlines.html) in one of the user-specified org files.
+But most of the tools you can find out there allow a little control over the process - usually it is only possible to put just plain text into a some hard-coded org file.
+Below we develop an [UbiquityWE](https://gchristensen.github.io/ubiquitywe/) command which allows to capture org-formatted text under any [headline](https://orgmode.org/manual/Headlines.html) in one of the several user-specified org files.
 If you are interested only in Ubiquity or only in Org (or only in Windows), you may still skim through the code to find out how things work.